z2586300277/three-cesium-examples/README.md

-5. If it involves other dependencies on JS, module.js can be placed in the JS directory such as dat.gui, Gasp, and the injection method can be seen in fig.js
+5. If it involves other dependent JS, you can place module.js in the JS directory such as dat.gui, Gasp, and inject it through config/config.js